wisdom209/gtk-3/README.md

 Before running this application, ensure you have the following prerequisites installed on your system:

 - Python 3.7 and above
-- GTK 3 library (usually included with Linux distributions)
+- GTK 3 library (usually included with Linux distributions).
+Run `sudo apt install libgtk-3-dev` if not available
 - [PyGObject](https://pygobject.readthedocs.io/) - Python bindings for GObject introspection libraries.
-Run `sudo apt install libgtk-3-dev` if not available

 ## Installation